Winnipeg Police Service: Operations

-The Winnipeg Police Service headquarters is located at 266 Graham Avenue, in the former Canada Post sortation facility, in the downtown area.
-The previous headquarters were the Public Safety Building, built in 1966, and is currently slated for demolition to make way for the Marketlands development.
+The Winnipeg Police Service headquarters is located at 245 Smith Street, in the former Canada Post sortation facility, in the downtown area.
+The previous headquarters was the Public Safety Building, built in 1966, and has been demolished to make way for the Marketlands development.

 Organization

 The City of Winnipeg is divided into four policing districts: Downtown, West, North and East.
 Each district contains several generalized and specialized police units.